-We start with the observation that active learning in situations such as these typically takes time.
-Consider, for example, a decision maker hiring an analyst to conduct due diligence before making an investment, such as acquiring a company or funding a startup.
+The motivation for considering dynamic information acquisition together with forecaster incentive design stems from the observation that active learning takes time.
+Consider, for example, a decision maker hiring an analyst to conduct due diligence; e.g., before acquiring a company or funding a startup.
 In this context, the analyst's task is to forecast whether the investment target will meet its promised outcomes, making this determination by analyzing its complex financial records.
-In applications where this information is often extensive and difficult to interpret, it would be up to the analyst to decide \emph{when} to stop looking for a red flag.
-This aspect of the information acquisition problem makes it inherently dynamic.
+In applications where this information is extensive and difficult to interpret, it would be up to the analyst to decide \emph{when} to stop looking for a red flag.
+This timing decision makes the forecaster's problem inherently dynamic.